alto-io/arcadians-avatar-builder/README.md

 If no errors pop up, then the config has been updated and the new parts can be viewed in the html on refresh.

-## Avatar Canvas Game Lego

--   [`avatarCanvas.js`](src/avatarCanvas.js) is a reusable game lego for drawing and playing animations from the exported sprite sheet
--   [Demo page](test-avatar-canvas.html) has been provided as a sample how to use this class

 ## Adding new body parts

 For each body part, you will have to do the following steps: